GeoffreyAwinyoSecOps/SIEMLab/README.md

 3. Make the appropriate selections for subscription, resource group, and region.
 Select ‘Review + Create’ and then ‘+ Create’.
 4. Once created, open the NSG and edit ‘Inbound security rules’ to allow any protocol from any source as shown below.

-NOTE: The Network Security Group acts as a firewall in the cloud environment.
+<strong>NOTE:</strong> The Network Security Group acts as a firewall in the cloud environment.
 The goal here is to make it easier for attackers to find us for the sake of the lab.<br><br>

 <div align="center">